 Local search and rescue teams are called out on a regular basis to “find and rescue” people who are lost, have injured themselves and worse.

 Whilst we acknowledge and thanks SAR teams everywhere, today we are going to take a closer look at AKUT Arama Kurtarma Derneği (Search and Rescue Association) which has a branch in Fethiye and is very active in search and rescue operations in the area.

 AKUT Search and Rescue Association

 AKUT is a voluntary, non-governmental organisation involved in searching, assisting and rescuing all who require help in mountain or other nature-related accidents, natural disasters and emergency situations.

-AKUT was first formed in the aftermath of a mountaineering accident that occurred in 1994 on the Bolkar Mountains involving two local climbers.
+AKUT was first formed in the aftermath of a mountaineering accident that occurred in 1994 in the Bolkar Mountains involving two local climbers.
 In December 1995, a group of volunteer mountaineers led by Nasuh Mahruki conducted their first organized mission on Mt.
-Uludağ, and rescued people who were got lost in fog and heavy snowfall.
+Uludağ, and rescued people who were lost in the fog and heavy snowfall.

 The organisation was officially established at the beginning of 1996.
 During the following year, the members received earthquake and flood training which qualified the organisation to work alongside official agencies during natural disaster relief efforts.